usgin/usgin-geoportal-specs/README.md

 Navigate back to the _gpt/metadata_ directory in the geoportal-server

-Open the schemas.xml file in an editor and add the USGIN defintion files between the open and closed <schemas></schemas> elements:
+Open the schemas.xml file in an editor and add the USGIN definition files between the open and closed <schemas></schemas> elements:

 ```
 <schemas>